daniel5151/gdbstub/README.md

 `gdbstub`  makes it easy to integrate powerful guest debugging support to your emulator / hypervisor / debugger / embedded project.
 By implementing just a few basic methods of the [`gdbstub::Target`](https://docs.rs/gdbstub/latest/gdbstub/target/ext/base/singlethread/trait.SingleThreadResume.html) trait, you can have a rich GDB debugging session up and running in no time!

+`gdbstub`'s API makes extensive use of a technique called [**Inlineable Dyn Extension Traits**](#zero-overhead-protocol-extensions) (IDETs) to expose fine-grained, zero-cost control over enabled GDB protocol features _without_ relying on compile-time features flags.
+Aside from making it effortless to toggle enabled protocol features, IDETs also ensure that any unimplemented features are guaranteed to be dead-code-eliminated in release builds!

 **If you're looking for a quick snippet of example code to see what a typical `gdbstub` integration might look like, check out [examples/armv4t/gdb/mod.rs](https://github.com/daniel5151/gdbstub/blob/master/examples/armv4t/gdb/mod.rs)**

 -   [Documentation (gdbstub)](https://docs.rs/gdbstub)